|

 While the parking lot is high on a hill, it’s a steep slope to the bay.
 It’s a picturesque view of the crescent-shaped bay from the hilltop, which formed inside a volcanic cone.

-There are two options for getting to the snorkeling area.
-Firstly, by walking or taking a shuttle.
+There are two options for getting from the upper level to the snorkeling area.
+Firstly, by walking or secondly, using the tram service.
 Brian and I are active, so we chose to walk up and down the hill.

 We enjoyed the picturesque views and the opportunity to snap some candid photos.
 For those less agile, a complimentary shuttle service transports swimmers up and down the steep hill.